Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/2 Character Creation.md

 When creating and playing your character, consider courage not as the absence of fear but as the process of overcoming it.
 How might your character react in surprise before they rally to overcome the terror they face?
 Do they scream, flee, or freeze?
 Or might they throw themself into battle, perhaps recklessly or for too long?
 Record a default reaction on your character sheet so you can respond consistently when shocking events occur.

 Beyond this, discuss with your group how much fear ties into the game's rules.
 Would you prefer to keep frightful reactions narrative, or would you like to use game rules that present additional challenges and benefits?
 Ask your DM about the possibility of using the rules for inspiration to motivate fearful character reactions, as detailed in the "[[/5.
-Mechanics/Rules/Variant Rules/Fear And Stress (VRGR).md\|Fear and Stress]]" section of "chapter 4".
+Mechanics/Rules/Variant Rules/Fear And Stress.md\|Fear and Stress]]" section of "chapter 4".
 Using this system, a character who possesses particular fears and uses them to guide their responses to horrific scenes might earn inspiration for reinforcing the adventure's frightful atmosphere.
 The DM might not employ these rules every time something frightening occurs, but your group might use them as a way to highlight individual fears and build an adventure's overarching sense of dread.

 > [!note] From the Mists or Beyond?
 >